NVIDIA-NeMo/Run/docs/tutorials-and-examples/tutorials/index.md

 2. **Configuring Your First Model** - Learn how to use `run.Config`
 3. **Running Your First Experiment** - Learn about `run.Experiment` and `run.Partial`
 4. **Saving and Loading Models** - Learn model persistence
-5. **Hyperparameter Tuning Basics** - Learn optimization techniques
+5. **Perform Hyperparameter Tuning** - Learn optimization techniques

 ## What You'll Learn